Political career of Fidel Castro: Consolidating rule (1959)

-On February 16, 1959, Castro was sworn in as Prime Minister of Cuba, and accepted the position on the condition that the Prime Minister's powers be increased.
-Between 15 and 26 April Castro visited the U.S. with a delegation of representatives, hired a public relations firm for a charm offensive, and presented himself as a "man of the people".
+On February 16, 1959, Castro was sworn in as prime minister, and accepted the position on the condition that the prime minister's powers be increased.
+Between 15 and 26 April, Castro visited the U.S. with a delegation of representatives, hired a public relations firm for a charm offensive, and presented himself as a "man of the people".
 U.S. President Dwight D. Eisenhower avoided meeting Castro; he was instead met by Vice President Richard Nixon, a man Castro instantly disliked.
-Proceeding to Canada, Trinidad, Brazil, Uruguay and Argentina, Castro attended an economic conference in Buenos Aires.
+Proceeding to Canada, Trinidad, Brazil, Uruguay, and Argentina, Castro attended an economic conference in Buenos Aires.
 He unsuccessfully proposed a $30 billion U.S.-funded "Marshall Plan" for the whole region of Latin America.

-After appointing himself president of the National Institute of Agrarian Reform (Instituto Nacional de Reforma Agraria - INRA), on 17 May 1959, Castro signed into law the First Agrarian Reform, limiting landholdings to 993 acre per owner.
+After appointing himself president of the National Institute of Agrarian Reform (Instituto Nacional de Reforma Agraria - INRA), on 17 May 1959, Castro signed into law the First Agrarian Reform, heavily influenced by Che Guevara, which limited landholdings to 993 acre per owner.
 He additionally forbade further foreign land-ownership.
 Large land-holdings (formerly mostly US-owned) were broken up and redistributed; an estimated 200,000 peasants received title deeds.
-To Castro, this was an important step that broke the control of the well-off landowning class over Cuba's agriculture. these reforms had widespread support among the Cuban working class.
+However, the private ownership by the peasants was largely fictitious, as the new farms were largely ran by the state.
+To Castro, this was an important step that broke the control of the well-off landowning class over Cuba's agriculture.

 Castro appointed himself president of the National Tourist Industry as well.
 He introduced unsuccessful measures to encourage African-American tourists to visit, advertising it as a tropical paradise free of racial discrimination.
 Changes to state wages were implemented; judges and politicians had their pay reduced while low-level civil servants saw theirs raised.
 In March 1959, Castro ordered rents for those who paid less than $100 a month halved, with measures implemented to increase the Cuban people's purchasing powers.
 Productivity decreased, and the country's financial reserves were drained within only two years.
 In 1960 the Urban Reform Law was passed, guaranteeing that no household would pay more than 10% of its income in rent.
 Those who were retired, sick, or below the poverty line paid less than 10% or nothing.
 Private landlords were abolished as tenants and subtenants gained titles to their residences.
 These reduced rents were to be paid to the state over a period of 5 to 20 years, after which the renters would become homeowners; the state was supposed to turn over this income to the former landlords as compensation, but there is disagreement as to how often it did.
-In the 1970s plans to abolish rents altogether were reversed, but nonetheless, by 1972 just 8% of families were paying any rent.
+In the 1970s, plans to abolish rents altogether were reversed, but nonetheless, by 1972 just 8% of families were paying any rent.